mhmeadows63/scope-chain/README.md

 function is called with just the available `argN` arguments.

-When called with a truthy err value, the _final_ function is called with no arguments so discarding the error and aborting the step sequence.
+When called with a truthy err value, the _final_ function is called with no arguments so discarding the error but also aborting the step sequence.

 ### `this.ignore(err, arg1, arg2, arg3, ...)`